The Archaeology Audience Network

 As a community of practice, groups delivering public archaeology within the planning process form a significant avenue for audiences to access ‘live’ archaeological investigations and contribute hands-on insights into UK heritage.
 Yet they lack a consistent understanding of the audiences they reach and, crucially, of gaps in this reach.
 In addressing this fundamental issue of who archaeological engagement activity reaches, the project seeks to develop wider audiences for archaeology, make organisations in the sector more resilient, and promote innovation in the delivery of archaeology.

 How can my community group/organisation get involved?
-The Network’s programme of training in collecting, understanding, and using evaluation data about audiences will launch in September 2021, with the first training session delivered online by MOLA.
-Keep an eye on our social channels and follow the hashtag #ArchaeoAN for a date and the specific learning outcomes for the session.
+The Network’s programme of training in collecting, understanding, and using evaluation data about audiences launched in September 2021, with the first training session delivered online by MOLA.
 Later in the project we will also have opportunities for community groups to work with network partners to test the dataset in action and use it to develop exciting new activities.